Back to ¡°Memory Booster of Regional Anatomy¡±

 In reality, Fig. 7-7 is not a horizontal plane.
 The greater and lesser sciatic foramina cannot coincide in a plane (Fig. 7-5).

 The piriformis starts from the sacrum and travels anterolaterally.
-The obturator internus starts from the internal surface of the obturator membrane and travels backward first, then forward (back and forth muscle).
+The ¡°obturator internus¡± starts from the ¡°obturator¡± membrane¡¯s ¡°internal¡± surface and travels backward first, then forward (back and forth muscle).
 Respectively, the two muscles pass the greater and lesser sciatic foramina to end at the greater trochanter (Fig. 8-17).

 Both the piriformis and the obturator internus perform a single action, the lateral rotation of the femur.
-The obturator externus from the external surface of the obturator membrane also has a similar insertion and thus similar action (Fig. 8-8).
+The ¡°obturator externus¡± from the obturator membrane¡¯s ¡°external¡± surface also has a identical insertion and thus identical action (Fig. 8-8).
 Recall that in most cases, the insertion, rather than the origin, of a muscle decides its action.

-In the anterosuperior view of the pelvic skeleton, both the pelvic inlet and outlet are visible because the pelvic inlet (encircled by pelvic brim) is wider than the pelvic outlet (composed of anal and urogenital triangles) (Fig. 7-1).
+In the anterosuperior view of the pelvic skeleton, both the pelvic inlet and outlet are visible because the pelvic inlet (encircled by pelvic brim) is wider than the pelvic outlet (composed of urogenital and anal triangles) (Fig. 7-1).

-In succession, the components of the pelvic wall (sacrum, coccyx, greater and lesser sciatic foramina) can also be observed in this anterosuperior view.
+In succession, the components of the pelvic wall (sacrum, coccyx, sacrospinous and sacrotuberous ligaments, greater and lesser sciatic foramina) can also be observed in this anterosuperior view.
 Note that the greater sciatic foramen is closer to the pelvic inlet, while the lesser sciatic foramen is closer to the pelvic outlet.
 The border between the greater and lesser foramina is the ischial spine as previously mentioned (Fig. 7-5).
+The stereoscopic anatomy, depicted in Figs. 7-5,8, can be fully understood only after the close observation of dry bone or plastic model of the pelvic skeleton.

-The levator ani and coccygeus make up the pelvic diaphragm which shields the pelvic outlet from above (Fig. 7-1).
+The levator ani and coccygeus make up the pelvic diaphragm which shields the pelvic outlet from above (Figs. 7-1,8).
 In the same anterosuperior view, we can recognize the piriformis and obturator internus that are parts of the pelvic wall (Fig. 7-6).

 Repeatedly, the piriformis starting from the sacrum travels anterolaterally through greater sciatic foramen (superior to ischial spine).
 The obturator internus first travels backward, passes through the lesser sciatic foramen (inferior to ischial spine), then travels forward (Figs. 7-6,7).
 The lower part of the obturator internus is hidden by the levator ani.
 A coronal plane below further demonstrates this spatial relationship.